Ajn0r/matilda-illustration/README.md

 Using the inspector on firefox made me discover the problem, I had set the max-height for the header to be 16vh, and tried to get the navbar to fit using margin-top, which didn't do the trick.
 The problem was resolved by removing the max-height on the header.

-## Technologies and resources Used
+## Technologies and resources used

 I have used: